PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/video_pipelines/video_classification.en.md

 - The prediction result obtained by the `json` attribute is a dict type of data, with content consistent with the content saved by calling the `save_to_json()` method.
 - The prediction result returned by the `video` attribute is a dictionary type of data.
 The key is `res`, and the corresponding value is a tuple.
 The first element of the tuple is the visualized video array with dimensions (number of frames, video height, video width, number of channels); the second element is the frame rate.

-In addition, you can obtain the video classification production line configuration file and load the configuration file for prediction.
+In addition, you can obtain the video classification pipeline configuration file and load the configuration file for prediction.
 You can execute the following command to save the result in `my_path`:

 ```
 paddlex --get_pipeline_config video_classification --save_path ./my_path